rsdoiel/antenna/socal_north.md

 date: 2023-10-15, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+15 at 7:51 p.m.</em>
-&#8220;The Engagement Party&#8221; is well worth putting a ring on.
+“The Engagement Party” is well worth putting a ring on.
-Directed by Tony Award winner Darko Tresnjak, the contemporary drama unveils the strife that shakes the table of the wealthy young couple Josh (Jonah Platt) and Katherine&#8217;s (Bella Heathcote) intimate engagement party.
+Directed by Tony Award winner Darko Tresnjak, the contemporary drama unveils the strife that shakes the table of the wealthy young couple Josh (Jonah Platt) and Katherine’s (Bella Heathcote) intimate engagement party.

 <https://dailybruin.com/2023/10/14/theater-review-the-engagement-party-shines-with-a-dazzling-script-multifaceted-drama/>